-I grew up in Tucson, Arizona, where I was surrounded by my Chinese culture at home, and my American culture at school and in my neighborhood.
-I performed in plays at school, and often wrote and directed our Christmas plays at church.
-Even since I was young, I felt drawn to the art of live theatre and performance, but never considered it as a potential profession.
+Rewinding to the beginning of my life, I was born and raised in sunny Tucson, Arizona.
+I spoke Mandarin with my parents at home from a young age, and grappled with the duality of my Chinese heritage and greater American culture.
+My creative outlets included performing in plays at school, playing piano, Chinese dance and painting.
+As often as I could, I would also write and direct our Christmas plays at church.
+Even since I was young, I felt drawn to the art of live theatre and performance, but never considered it as a potential profession until college.

 At Duke University, I gradually embraced an arts degree, and joined various performance groups on campus, including Antic Shakespeare, TemptAsians a cappella, Duke Student Broadcasting, and Duke Asian American Theater, where I directed DAAT's first full-length production, 'Ching Chong Chinaman' by Lauren Yee.
 I graduated with a Bachelor of Arts in Theater and Psychology, and decided to receive further training at DePaul's MFA in Acting program, where I recently completed my studies.